WordPress/gutenberg/docs/reference-guides/data/data-core-editor.md

 -   _value_ `boolean|Object`: Whether the inserter should be opened (true) or closed (false).
 To specify an insertion point, use an object.
 -   _value.rootClientId_ `string`: The root client ID to insert at.
 -   _value.insertionIndex_ `number`: The index to insert at.
+-   _value.initialCategory_ `string`: The tab category to display first when the block editor inserter is opened.
+A category corresponds to one of the tab categories defined in packages/block-editor/src/components/inserter/tabs.js.

 _Returns_